 You cannot stand for election if you:

-I’m still not sure about whether I am eligible to be a councillor at the 2017 election.
+I’m still not sure about whether I am eligible to be a councillor.
 How can I find out?

 Test your eligibility or read the Electoral Commission’s guidance.